State funeral

 A state funeral is a public funeral ceremony, observing the strict rules of protocol, held to honour people of national significance.
 State funerals usually include much pomp and ceremony as well as religious overtones and distinctive elements of military tradition.
 Generally, state funerals are held in order to involve the general public in a national day of mourning after the family of the deceased gives consent.
 A state funeral will often generate mass publicity from both national and global media outlets.

-Protocols
+History

+State funerals already existed in antiquity.
+In ancient Athens, for example, fallen soldiers were regularly buried in a public ceremony.
+In the Roman Empire, a state funeral (funera publica) could be instructed by the senate for the city of Rome, whereas city councils could instruct a communal state funeral.